StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 3. [Unit test example with truffle](../assets/eip-5503/truffule-test.js).

 The above 3 files demonstrate the following conditions to exchange seller / buyer tokens.
-- exchange rate is 1:1
+- exchange rate is one to one.
 - If the number of buyers reaches 2, the escrow process will be terminated(success).
 - Otherwise(not meet success condition yet), buyers can refund(or withdraw) their funded tokens.